LeoAndo/android-app-teaching-material-templates/README.md

 # android-app-teaching-materials-templates

-Templates for Android app teaching materials
+Android app programming school for beginners does not do large-scale app development, so A collection of app templates targeting instructors teaching at programming schools.